-How much research of the current market did you do before writing your book manuscript?
+How much research into the current market did you do before writing your book manuscript?

 With regards to market research, it was cool because I was right in the thick of it, I was around these parents in the waiting rooms with their kids doing the therapies.

-I was very aware that there was a need for a book like this, there didn’t seem to be one like it – there were lots of memoirs, and lots of resources that organisations give you that are really quite clinical and a bit lame, they look really lame, they’re all rainbow-coloured and they have children’s handwriting on the front and look like they’re catering to the kids rather than the parents…
+I was very aware that there was a need for a book like this.
+There didn’t seem to be one like it – there were lots of memoirs, and lots of resources that organisations give you that are really quite clinical and a bit lame, they’re all rainbow-coloured and they have children’s handwriting on the front and look like they’re catering to the kids rather than the parents…

 Then I started writing it just after I had my daughter Odie, when Arlo was two.
 I got the book deal maybe four months later, and submitted the manuscript in December of 2018, so what’s that, two years?
 So in book terms I suppose that isn’t very long, but it certainly felt like a LONG process.

 Once I’d done all the interviews and had most of the content, I sort of ordered everything and planned everything.
 I wrote a chapter outline that helped a hell of a lot.
 As soon as I had that, it simplified things, so the actual writing of it probably went a lot quicker than the interviewing and putting together and planning and structuring of it.